aplteam/MarkAPL/Docs/MarkAPL.md

 This would create a link to the header _This is (really) chapter 5-2_ but it would show "Alt text" as link text.

-Note that external and internal links differ in how they make use of any string between double quotes.
+Note that external and internal links differ in how they make use of a string between double quotes.

 ##### Link references

 Link references are defined by `[ID]: url "alt text"`.
-Note that "alt text" is optional and therefore may be empty or even absend.
+Note that "alt text" is optional and therefore may be empty or even absent.
 You may also add [Special attributes](#): `[ID]: url "alt text"{target:"_blank"}`.
 There might be a space between the colon and the URL or not.

 Such definitions can appear anywhere in the document.